OpenOrienteering/mapper/android-app.md

 (3) GPS position display toggle

-This will show a dot at your current position.
-In addition, in case an accuracy estimate is available, this shows a circle around the dot which indicates the positioning accuracy.
+If the currently active map work has valid global geographic coordinate system settings, this control will be enabled and will show a dot at your current position.
+In addition, in case an accuracy estimate (HDOP) is available, this shows a circle around the dot which indicates the positioning accuracy.
 The chance of your real position being in the circle is approximately 70%.

 While this is active, your GPS track is automatically recorded into a GPX file in the directory of your map, named "<map> - GPS-<YYYY-MM-DD>.gpx".
 This file is included as a template in the map.
 You can simply show it using button (7) to view your track.

-Note that track recording is interrupted while the screen is off or the app is in the background to save battery.
-If you want to record a track, you need to keep the app active.
+Note that track recording might be interrupted while the screen is off or the app is in the background to save battery.
+Keep the app active if you want to ensure continuous track recording.

 (4) GPS distance rings toggle